-We are substantially dependent upon the success of SUSTOL[®], and if SUSTOL does not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.
+We are substantially dependent on the success of SUSTOL® and CINVANTI®, and if either SUSTOL or CINVANTI do not attain market acceptance by healthcare professionals and patients, our business and results of operations will suffer.

-The success of our business is substantially dependent upon our ability to commercialize our approved product, SUSTOL® (granisetron) extendedrelease injection ("SUSTOL").
-Although members of our management team have prior experience launching new drugs, SUSTOL is the first product that the Company has launched.
+The success of our business is substantially dependent on our ability to commercialize our approved products, SUSTOL® (granisetron) extended-release injection ("SUSTOL") and CINVANTI® (aprepitant) injectable emulsion ("CINVANTI").
+Although members of our management team have prior experience launching new drugs, SUSTOL and CINVANTI are the first two products that we have launched.

-Further, even if our sales organization performs as expected, the revenue that we may receive from the sales of SUSTOL may be less than anticipated due to factors that are outside of our control.
+Further, even if our sales organization performs as expected, the revenue that we may receive from the sales of SUSTOL and CINVANTI may be less than anticipated due to factors that are outside of our control.
 These factors that may affect revenue include:

-- the scope of our approved product label; - the perception of physicians and other members of the health care community of the safety and efficacy and cost-competitiveness relative to that of competing products; - our ability to maintain successful sales, marketing and educational programs for certain physicians and other health care providers; - our ability to raise patient and physician awareness of chemotherapy-induced nausea and vomiting ("CINV") associated with anthracycline and cyclophosphamide ("AC") combination chemotherapy regimens, moderately emetogenic chemotherapy ("MEC") or highly emetogenic cancer chemotherapy ("HEC") and encourage physicians to look for incidence of CINV among patients; - the cost-effectiveness of our product; - acceptance by institutional formulary committees; - patient and physician satisfaction with our product; - the size of the potential market for our product; - our ability to obtain adequate reimbursement from government and third-party payors; - unfavorable publicity concerning our product or similar products;
+- the scope of our approved product labels; - the perception of physicians and other members of the health care community of the safety and efficacy and cost-competitiveness relative to that of competing products; - our ability to maintain successful sales, marketing and educational programs for certain physicians and other health care providers; - our ability to raise patient and physician awareness of chemotherapy-induced nausea and vomiting ("CINV") associated with anthracycline and cyclophosphamide ("AC") combination chemotherapy regimens, moderately emetogenic chemotherapy ("MEC") or highly emetogenic chemotherapy ("HEC") and encourage physicians to look for incidence of CINV among patients; - the cost-effectiveness of our products; - acceptance by institutional formulary committees; - patient and physician satisfaction with our products; - the size of the potential market for our products; - our ability to obtain adequate reimbursement from government and third-party payors;

-- the introduction, availability and acceptance of competing treatments; - adverse event information relating to our product or similar classes of drugs; - product liability litigation alleging injuries relating to the product or similar classes of drugs; - our ability to maintain and defend our patents for SUSTOL; - our ability to continue to have SUSTOL manufactured at a commercial production level successfully and on a timely basis; - the availability of raw materials necessary to manufacture SUSTOL; - our ability to access third parties to manufacture and distribute our product on acceptable terms or at all; - regulatory developments related to the manufacture or continued use of our product; - conduct of post-approval study requirements and the results thereof; - · the extent and effectiveness of sales and marketing and distribution support for our product; - our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; and - any other material adverse developments with respect to the commercialization of our product.
+- unfavorable publicity concerning our products or similar products; - the introduction, availability and acceptance of competing treatments; - adverse event information relating to our products or similar classes of drugs; - product liability litigation alleging injuries relating to the products or similar classes of drugs; - our ability to maintain and defend our patents for SUSTOL and CINVANTI; - our ability to continue to have SUSTOL and CINVANTI manufactured at commercial production levels successfully and on a timely basis; - the availability of raw materials necessary to manufacture SUSTOL and CINVANTI; - our ability to access third parties to manufacture and distribute our products on acceptable terms or at all; - regulatory developments related to the manufacture or continued use of our products; - conduct of post-approval study requirements and the results thereof; - the extent and effectiveness of sales and marketing and distribution support for our products; - our competitors' activities, including decisions as to the timing of competing product launches, generic entrants, pricing and discounting; and - any other material adverse developments with respect to the commercialization of our products.

-Our business will be adversely affected if, due to these or other factors, our commercialization of SUSTOL does not achieve the acceptance and demand necessary to sustain revenue growth.
-If we are unable to successfully commercialize SUSTOL, our business and results of operations will suffer.
+Our business will be adversely affected if, due to these or other factors, our commercialization of SUSTOL or CINVANTI does not achieve the acceptance and demand necessary to sustain revenue growth.
+If we are unable to successfully commercialize SUSTOL or CINVANTI, our business and results of operations will suffer.

-If we are unable to develop and maintain sales, marketing and distribution capabilities or enter into agreements with third parties to sell and market SUSTOL or any other products we may develop, our product sales may be adversely affected.
+If we are unable to develop and maintain sales, marketing and distribution capabilities or enter into agreements with third parties to sell and market SUSTOL, CINVANTI or any other products we may develop, our product sales may be adversely affected.